 The Foothills Trail Conference is a member organization that promotes and maintains the Foothills Trail.
 The Foothills Trail is a 77-mile woodland path along the Blue Ridge Escarpment in Northwestern South Carolina that runs from Oconee State Park to Table Rock State Park.

 The Greenville County Recreation District provides leisure and recreational services and facilities for the citizens of Greenville County and surrounding areas.
 The mission of the district is to be a leader in providing diverse, dynamic, and ever-improving recreational opportunities in a sustainable manner.
-The district manages over 51 parks and facilities throughout Greenville County including 7 community centers, 3 waterparks, ice rink, inline rink, a camp and retreat center, and a 13 mile rail-trail greenway.
+The district manages over 55 parks and facilities throughout Greenville County including 8 community centers, 6 historic sites, 3 water parks, an ice rink, an inline rink, a camp and retreat center, and a 17.5 mile rail-trail greenway.

 The Greenville Drive baseball team is the South Atlantic League affiliate of the Boston Red Sox.
 The team plays in downtown Greenville at West End Field.
 Modeled after Fenway Park, home of the Boston Red Sox, West End Field boasts its own “Green Monster,” a 30-foot high wall in left field, equipped with a manual scoreboard.